Steel Wheels vs. Alloys

 Cosmetic damage isn’t usually a big problem with steel wheels, as they’re built to look rugged and rough.
 This makes it simpler to repair a bent steelie because there’s no fear of marring their appearance.
 With simple tools, it’s easy to put a bent wheel back into its original shape.

 However, steelies offer very little compatibility with cars and 4WDs not designed for them.
 Generally, it is not advisable to use these wheels on vehicles made for exclusive use with alloys.
 Furthermore, steel wheels are quite limited in size, as most are 16” or less.
-Thus, you can’t downsize to a set of steelies on a large or high-performance vehicle.
+Thus, you can’t downsize to a set of steelies on a large or high-performance vehicle and you’d want them to suite your bull bar brands of choice.

 Call Us to Get Help Finding the Best Wheels For Any Vehicle

 Whether you choose steelies or a set of alloys, we have the right wheels for whatever you drive.
 Our friendly, trained sales representatives will quickly help you navigate through our extensive inventory of the highest quality wheels that are made to fit your car.
 We also offer a full range of accessories for almost every vehicle.
-Whether you need to buy rims or you’re looking for new tyres, visit us today.
+Whether you need to buy wheel and tyre packages australia or you’re looking for new tyres, visit us today.